Models of attractor dynamics in the brain: Prior experience and perceptual biases

 \subsection{A unifying attractor dynamics model to short-term visual experience}

-The studies reviewed above showed that perception is inherently contextual, relying on the integration of prior experience with incoming sensory input to dynamically resolve categorical decisions.
-This integration is fundamentally rooted in the temporal dynamics of neurons involved in perceptual computations.
-To address this, \citet{akrami2010attractors} developed a neural network model that unifies historically separate perceptual phenomena-adaptation aftereffects and priming-within a single theoretical framework grounded in attractor dynamics.
-Their model reproduces key electrophysiological and behavioral findings from \citet{daelli2010recent} and accounts for a range of priming effects observed in humans.
+The studies reviewed above demonstrate that perception is inherently contextual, requiring the integration of prior experience with incoming sensory input to resolve categorical decisions.
+This process is fundamentally rooted in the temporal dynamics of the underlying neural circuitry.
+To investigate this, \citet{akrami2010attractors} sought to bridge the gap between historically disparate perceptual phenomena—adaptation aftereffects and priming—by developing a unified neural network model grounded in attractor dynamics.
+The authors' primary intention was to demonstrate that these opposing perceptual biases do not require separate mechanisms but instead emerge from the intrinsic interaction between recurrent excitation and firing rate adaptation.
+By situating these effects within a single biophysical framework, their model successfully reproduces key electrophysiological and behavioral findings from \citet{daelli2010recent} and provides a mechanistic account for the diverse range of priming effects observed in humans.

 The network architecture is an auto-associative memory model comprising recurrently connected neurons with threshold-linear activation functions.
 Crucially, it incorporates firing rate adaptation, a biophysical property of pyramidal neurons, which allows the network to transition between transient and stable states.
-The investigation centers on the interplay between recent input-driven activity and stable attractor dynamics to show how this interplay gives rise to systematic perceptual biases.
+The investigation centers on how the interplay between recent input-driven activity and stable attractor dynamics gives rise to systematic perceptual biases.

-To quantify these effects, the model defines an index measuring the distance between two network states at any time:
+To quantify these effects in the model given different stimuli and under different experimental settings, the authors define a similarity index measuring the distance between two network states at any time:

 where $m^{a}_{a}(t)$ is the overlap with pattern A when A is the adapter, and $m^{a}_{b}(t)$ is the overlap with A when B is the adapter.
-This metric allowed the authors to systematically map the influence of adaptation strength, delay, and target duration on perceptual outcomes across a broad range of parameter space.
+This metric allowed the authors to systematically map the influence of adaptation strength, delay, and target duration on perceptual outcomes across a broad range of parameter space and as a function of time in a given trial.

-The simulations revealed that firing rate adaptation is the essential component for producing adaptation aftereffects (Figure~\ref{fig:fig6}B), while two distinct mechanisms underlying priming effects were identified:

-\textbf{Perceptual Bias} (Type A Priming): When the adapter induces an attractor state and the target provides a weak or ambiguous input, the network remains in the prior state, biasing perception toward the adapter.
-This occurs primarily when adaptation is minimal (Figure~\ref{fig:fig6}A).